Weak convergence of the localized disturbance flow to the coalescing Brownian flow: Introduction

-This paper is organised as follows.
-In Section \ref{LFC} we introduce the disturbance flows, a natural class of spatially homogeneous, order preserving, discrete-time random flows on the circle, and show a weak convergence result for the time-evolutions of finitely many points, in the limit as the disturbances become small and well-localized.
-In Section \ref{CBF} we define the continuous weak flow space and show that it provides a canonical space for the coalescing Brownian flow.
-Section \ref{CCTI} is a short digression on the distribution of the time taken for the coalescing Brownian flow on the circle to coalesce completely.
-In Section \ref{SKOR}, the larger cadlag weak flow space, of Skorokhod type, is introduced.
-This is a complete separable metric space suitable for the formulation of weak convergence of stochastic flows which are not necessarily continuous in time or space.
-The convergence of the disturbance flow to the coalescing Brownian flow, is shown in Section \ref{MR}.
-Finally, in Section \ref{TR} we take advantage of the approximation by disturbance flows to give a new proof of the time-reversibility of the coalescing Brownian flow.
+We envisage that there are many natural stochastic flow processes, which have jumps in time for which continuous interpolation may be problematic.
+Our topology provides a convenient framework in which to characterize these processes and study convergence.
+A limitation of our framework is that it requires the flows to have noncrossing trajectories.
+In addition, in our formulation, one does not see so clearly the possible varieties of path.
+In models where these properties are important, the topology in \cite{FINR} may be more appropriate, however, this needs to be weighed against the complications that may arise from the interpolation process.
 An early version of some parts of the present paper, along with its companion paper \cite{NT2}, appeared in \cite{NT}.
-We are grateful to Tom Ellis for helpful suggestions during the writing of this paper.
+A discussion on the relation between our work and the well-established framework from \cite {FINR} can also be found in this paper.

+The paper is organized as follows.
+In Section~\ref{LFC}, we introduce disturbance flows, and we prove weak convergence for the trajectories from countably many points, in the limit as the disturbances become small and well-localized.
+In Section~\ref{CBF}, we define the continuous weak flow space and show that it provides a canonical space for the coalescing Brownian flow.
+Section~\ref{CCTI} is a short digression on the distribution of the time taken for the coalescing Brownian flow on the circle to coalesce completely.
+In Section~\ref{SKOR}, the larger, cadlag weak flow space, of Skorokhod type, is introduced.
+The convergence of the disturbance flow to the coalescing Brownian flow is shown in Section~\ref{MR}.
+In Section~\ref{TR}, we take advantage of the approximation by disturbance flows to give a new proof of the time-reversibility of the coalescing Brownian flow.
+We prove in Section~\ref{LL} a local limit for scales intermediate between the disturbance and the whole circle, the limit object being the coalescing Brownian flow on the line.
+The more technical proofs can be found in the \hyperref[app]{Appendix}, and a list of notation is provided at the end of the paper.